chromice/ae/README.md

 	->min_length('Should be at least 2 character long', 2);
 ```

-The sequence will contain the minimum number of fields required, but you can allow user to control the length via "Add" and "Remove" buttons.
+The sequence will contain the minimum number of fields required, but you can let user control the length via "Add" and "Remove" buttons.

 ```php
 if ($form->value('add') === 'tag')